 A voluntary subscription system operates for the magazine.
 Basically if you feel you are able then a donation of £5 per household is welcomed each year.
-This should be sent to Geoff Clapinson, the magazine’s treasurer, at 17 Cumberland Gardens, Castle Bytham, NG33 4SQ, tel: 01780 411069
+This should be sent to the Honorary Treasurer Jamie McClaren at 6 Cumberland Gardens, Castle Bytham, NG33 4SQ, tel: 01780 410734

 Copy deadlines are as follows …

 New Advertising or Amendments to existing Adverts by 13th of the Month